MooCow1234/playground-uXwXXtJE/statement.md

-# Run the FoxTrot Whiteboard Code!
+# Run the FoxTrot Blackboard Code!

 This code comes from the comic strip FoxTrot.